Manisha-sharda-Prasad/java17/src/NOTES/Java/Java7_FundamentalAndOOPS.md

 - `Passing Parameters`:
   - `Pass By Value`
-    - For primitive types, the actual value is passed, changes to parameter do not affect the original variable.
+    - For primitive types, the actual value is passed,
+    - changes to parameter do not affect the original variable.
   - `Pass By Reference`
     - For reference types (objects), a copy of the reference is passed.
-Changes to the object inside the method will affect the original object.
+    - Changes to the object inside the method will affect the original object.

+- `Functional interface` :
+  - Single Abstract Method: contains only one abstract method.
+  - Default and Static Methods: any number of default, static methods.
+  - @FunctionalInterface Annotation: not mandatory, avoids accidentally adding more abstract methods.